neurallayer/roboquant/docs/dokka/roboquant-ta.md

 - TaLib
 - Ta4j

-Using the provided classes in this package, you can easily use these libraries in your own strategies, metrics and indicators.
+Using the provided classes in this package, you can integrate use these libraries in your own strategies, metrics and indicators with minimal amount of code.